BrianZhang1/Snakefest/README.md

 ## Instructions to play

-1. Clone this project and enter the `pysnake\` directory.
+1. Clone this project and enter the `Snakefest\` directory.

 2. Install requirements by running `pip install -r requirements.txt`.
     * Creating a virtual environment at this stage is optional.